 What test materials are needed for TASC test administration?

 Your state’s education department is responsible for ordering the TASC test materials.
-CTB/McGraw-Hill will fulfill and ship the order – including the test books, Examiner’s Manual, and answer sheets – to the test site, which should store the materials securely.
+McGraw-Hill Education CTB will fulfill and ship the order – including the test books, Examiner’s Manual, and answer sheets – to the test site, which should store the materials securely.

 Your test site should receive the following: